Following its establishment, the Group was allocated a concession area managed on a sustainable yield basis.

 Towards this effort, the Group strives to manage its forest lands in an integrated and sustainable manner, for the most significant long-term benefits of the people.
 Hence, it will continue to adopt sound forest management practices, which are consistent with the state and national forestry development policies and legislations put in place over the years.

 Its wholly-owned subsidiary, Rakyat Berjaya Sdn.
 Bhd.
 (RBJ) manages its forest concession area incoherent with the Sabah Forestry Department directive on Forest Certification to ensure the economic, social and environmental obligations and values comply with applicable certification standards.

-In preparation to acquire the forest certification, significant studies such as High Conservation Value Forest (HCVF), Social Impact Assessment (SIA), Environmental Compliance Report (ECR) and Forest Fire Management Plans (FFMP) were established and carried out.
+In preparation to acquire the forest certification, significant studies such as High Conservation Value Forest (HCVF), Social Impact Assessment (SIA), Environmental and Occupational Safety and Health and Forest Fire Management Plans (FFMP) were established and carried out.

 RBJ is the first organisation in Sabah to have been awarded the Verification of Legal Compliance (VLC) statement for FMU 15 and 16 from Rainforest Alliance of New York under its Smartwood programme on May 26, 2010.

 Acknowledging the importance of adopting a good working culture, RBJ has taken a step further by joining the Mentor-Mentee programme under the OSH Plan MP 15 established by the Department of Occupational Safety and Health (DOSH) in 2015.
 In this programme, DOSH has invited RBJ as the mentor, and the mentee was the timber harvesting contractors and their respective sub-contractors.